WatchGamingVideos/FanMadeKenblob/README.md

 **Conditions:**
 - You may not claim this to be yours
+- You can not sell it
 - You may not say "I/We made this"
+- If you share it in media/text make sure to mention us, our server, website, etc.
 - You must not remove this part of the site, but you may add your own business next to "KenBlob Devs"
   <img src="./copyright.png" width="300px">